Invertible Manifold Learning for Dimension Reduction

 \section{Introduction}

-In real-world scenario, it is widely believed that the loss of data information is inevitable after dimension reduction (DR), though the goal of DR is to preserve as much information as possible in the low-dimensional space.
-In the case of linear DR, compressed sensing \citep{2006-CS} breaks this common sense with practical sparse conditions of the given data.
-In the case of nonlinear dimension reduction (NLDR), however, it has not been clearly discussed, e.g. what is the structure within data and how to maintain these structure after DR?
-From the perspective of manifold learning, the \textit{manifold assumption} is widely adopted, but classical manifold based DR algorithms are usually performed not well in the complex practical case.
-Therefore, what is the gap between theoretical and real-world applications of manifold learning?
-Here, we give the first detailed discussion of this two problem in the context of manifold learning.
-We think that a good low-dimensional representation should preserve the topology and geometry of input data, and thus introduce a homeomorphism based invertible NLDR process, combining \textit{sparse coordinate transformation} and \textit{local isometry smoothness} (LIS) constraints which preserve the property of topology and geometry, to explain the information-lossless NLDR in manifold learning theoretically.
-We instantiate the proposed \textit{inv-ML} as a neural network called \textit{i-ML-Enc} via a cascade of equi-dimensional layers and a linear compression layer, and conduct sufficient experiments to validate the invertible DR ability of \textit{i-ML-Enc} and analyze inherent difficulties of classical manifold learning.
+In real-world scenarios, it is widely believed that the loss of data information is inevitable after dimension reduction (DR), though the goal of DR is to preserve as much data information as possible in the low-dimensional space.
+Most methods try to preserve some essential information of data after DR, e.g., geometric structure within the data, which is usually achieved by preserving the distance in high and low-dimensional space.
+In the case of linear DR, compressed sensing \cite{2006-CS} breaks this common sense with practical sparse conditions of the given data.
+The lower bound of target dimension and the information loss for linear DR are provided by Johnson–Lindenstrauss Theorem \cite{1984-JL-lamma} with the pairwise distance.
+In the case of nonlinear dimension reduction (NLDR), however, it has not been thoroughly discussed, i.e., what structures within data are necessary to preserve, how to maintain these structures after NLDR, and how much information can be preserved under different cases?
+From the perspective of manifold learning, a popular \textit{manifold assumption} is widely adopted that the given data has relatively low-dimensional intrinsic structures.
+Classical manifold-based DR methods \cite{2000-science-LLE} \cite{2007-MLLE} work well on synthetic manifold datasets, but usually fail to yield good results in the many practical cases.
+Therefore, there is still a gap between theoretical and real-world applications of manifold-based DR.